SwagarikaGiri/Multi-PredGO/README.md

 ## Contribution
 This work currently is under revision in a peer reviewed journal.
 For use the code or the preprocessed dataset, please open an issue first to discuss what you would like to do.
-Also you can contact to the corresponding author [Swagarika Jaharlal Giri](swagarika95@gmail.com)
+Also you can contact to the corresponding author [Swagarika Jaharlal Giri (swagarika95@gmail.com)](swagarika95@gmail.com)